aaloni/NewsAPP/README.md

 - Django 3.2.6

 Directories:
-- News is the application (views,models,forms...)
+- NewsAPP/News is the application (views,models,forms...)
 - NewsApp is the project(Settings, urls,...)

 Usage: